RateSetter ranks first in major investment class in 2018

 We’ve looked back at 2018 to demonstrate how RateSetter is successfully helping people earn more money on their investments while enjoying peace of mind.
-The figures show how RateSetter’s platform outperformed other major asset classes throughout 2018 including savings, shares and property.
+The figures show how RateSetter’s investment platform has outperformed other major asset classes throughout 2018 including savings, shares and property.

 Interest rates on savings accounts slumps

 Bank savings accounts are one of the ‘safest’ ways to deal with your money but there’s a price to pay when it comes to gaining meaningful returns.
 In 2018 12 month term deposit accounts averaged returns of 2.20% whilst online savings accounts averaged returns of 0.93% p.a.
 With a 1.9% year-on-year (YoY) inflation rate reported at the end of October 2018 and a 2.1% YoY inflation rate forecast for the end of January 2019, on average Aussies are losing money by just keeping funds in a savings account.

 The year the ASX would like to forget

 Sure, even at the best of times the share market can be an unpredictable beast, but 2018 was a particularly unimpressive year.
 The ASX (All Ordinaries Total Return Index) fell 6.8% wiping as much as $120 billion off investors’ portfolios.
 In fact, in February 2018, $90bn was lost in two days!
 Of course, none of this was surprising considering 2018 brought us the Royal Commission into banking misconduct, the loss of 8,000 jobs at Telstra and a few other things like department store Myer posting a substantial loss.